This business of all these Democrats defending Romney and defending Bain, defending private equity.

 CNBC, that's GE, that's NBC, that's in the tank for Obama.

-They cut away from his big speech about how the economy they're going to bring him to Congress's fault, whatever he was saying about his fundraiser in Minnesota, to point out that the market is plummeting.
+They cut away from his big speech about how the economy, they're going to bring him to Congress's fault, whatever he was saying about his fundraiser in Minnesota, to point out that the market is plummeting.

 And they go on to say, yeah, it was down 220 when he started, and now it's down at 252.

-Holy schmole, let's go to the phones.
+Holy Shmoly, let's go to the phones.

 Dimitri in Houston.